-Table B: 2019-20 Mainstream QR funds and London weighting
+Table B: 2020-21 Mainstream QR funds and London weighting

-- 21. The top of the worksheet provides a summary of the allocations of recurrent research funding for: - Mainstream QR funds along with a table showing the breakdown by unit of assessment (UOA).
+- 23. The top of the worksheet provides a summary of the allocations of recurrent research funding for:

+- Mainstream QR funds

+- London weighting on mainstream QR

+along with a table showing the breakdown by unit of assessment (UOA).
 Figures in the table have been rounded for display purposes.
 However, the calculations are done to several decimal places, so there may be some rounding differences within the table.